Stop-before you apply

 Over-exposure to UV during childhood and adolescence is a major contributing factor of skin cancer, including melanoma, later in life.
-A combination of sun protection behaviour is recommended when UV levels reach three (3) and above.
+Cancer Council reccomends a combination of sun protection behaviour when UV levels reach three (3) or above.
 In Canberra average UV levels are 3 and above for part or most of each day from August to May.
-During the daylight saving period (ie Term 1 and 4) it is important to take extra care between 11am – 3pm when UV levels reach their peak, schools should aim to minimise outdoor activities and events during this peak UV period.
+During the daylight saving/summer period it is important to take extra care between 11am – 3pm as this is when annual UV levels reach their peak.
+ACT early childhood services and schools should aim to minimise outdoor activities and events during this peak UV period.

 Too little UV from the sun can lead to low vitamin D levels.
 Vitamin D regulates calcium levels in the blood.
-It is also necessary for the development and maintenance of healthy bones, muscles and teeth.
-Around the June and July winter period in Canberra, average UV levels remain low (below three) so sun protection isn’t usually required during school times during this period unless spending extended periods outdoors.
+Vitamin D is necessary for the development and maintenance of healthy bones, muscles and teeth.
+Around the June and July winter period in Canberra, daily UV levels drop and remain low (under three) so sun protection isn’t usually required during this period unless spending extended periods outdoors.

-A vitamin D tip: including calcium in your diet plus daily physical activity in the middle of the day during this "low" UV period of the year will assist the body with vitamin D production.
+A vitamin D tip: including calcium in your diet plus daily physical activity (during the middle of the day during winter) will assist the body with vitamin D production.

-Children attend school 5 days a week (during daily UV peak periods) making schools an important part of delivering this balanced approach and education between UV exposure, sun protection and vitamin D.
+Children attend early chidhood services and schools up to 5 days a week (during daily UV peak periods) making ACT early childhood and school settings an important part of delivering this balanced approach and education between UV exposure, sun protection and vitamin D.

 OK, let's get started

-If your school is awarded national SunSmart status, you will be promoting the Cancer Council’s SunSmart messages in your daily activities and providing a role model for other schools throughout Canberra.
-Canberra primary schools participating in the National SunSmart Schools Program must agree to the following terms and conditions:
+If your service or school is awarded national SunSmart status, you will be promoting Cancer Council’s national SunSmart messages in your daily activities and providing a role model for other early childhood and school seetings throughout Canberra.
+Canberra early childhood and school settings participating in the National SunSmart Early Childhood and Schools Programd must agree to the following terms and conditions:

-- To enforce their sun protection policy as documented
+- To actively enforce their sun protection policy and practices as documented

-- To take reasonable steps to ensure that all staff, students and families are aware of the sun protection policy and its requirements
+- To take all reasonable steps to ensure that all staff, children and families are aware of the sun protection policy and its requirements

-- To inform Cancer Council ACT of any changes to your policy and practices and anything else that may relate to or affect its inclusion in the National SunSmart Schools Programs.
+- To inform Cancer Council ACT of any changes to your policy and practices and anything else that may relate to or affect its inclusion in the National SunSmart Early Childhood Program.

-Your school agrees to comply with the following SunSmart minimum standards:
+- Your service or school agrees to comply with the following SunSmart minimum standards: